nodemailer/mailcomposer/README.md

 ## Usage

 ## Envelope

-Envelope is emitted with 'envelope' event and it has an object as a param that includes a from address and a list of to addresses suitable for forwarding to a SMTP server.
+Envelope is emitted with an `'envelope'` event and it has an object as a param that includes a `from` address (string) and a list of `to` addresses (array of strings) suitable for forwarding to a SMTP server as `MAIL FROM:` and `RCPT TO:`.

     mailcomposer.on("envelope", function(envelope){
         console.log(envelope);